 Note

-4. Right-click the new GPO and select Edit.
+4. Right-click the new GPO, then select Edit.

 The current deployment package is displayed in the right pane.

-7. In the dialog that opens, navigate to the MSI installation file you want to deploy, then select Open.
+7. In the dialog that opens, navigate to the MSI installation file you want to deploy, then click Open.

 8. In the Deploy Software dialog, select Advanced to specify the software deployment method.